+a reprimand: - b. exclusion from the examination or practical in question for a maximum period of one year; - c. exclusion from one or more examination periods for a maximum period of one year; or - d. a combination of the measures listed above. - e.
 In the event of serious fraud or repeated fraud, the Board of Examiners is entitled to propose to the Executive Board that the student's enrolment on the degree programme be permanently terminated.

-Serious fraud as referred to in Article 7.12b WHW is in any case understood to mean fraud as referred to in this article under 1a and 1b.

-8. When, within the context of group learning, the Board of Examiners determines that group fraud has been committed, the Board of Examiners may decide that no mark will be awarded to every group member and impose one of the sanctions referred to in section 7 of this article, points a to d, upon every group member.
+Serious fraud as referred to in Article 7.12b WHW is in any case understood to mean fraud as referred to in this article under 1a and 1b, and repeated fraud. - 8.
+When, within the context of group learning, the Board of Examiners determines that group fraud has been committed, the Board of Examiners may decide that no mark will be awarded to every group member and impose one of the sanctions referred to in section 7 of this article, points a to e, upon every group member. - The Board of Examiners will only take a decision as described in section 7 of this article after the student(s) in question has/have been given the opportunity of being heard.

-&lt;sup>1 Please also refer to https://www.tudelft.nl/en/student/legal-position/fraud-plagiarism/

-9. The Board of Examiners will only take a decision as described in section 7 of this article after the student(s) in question has/have been given the opportunity of being heard.

-Article 7b Disciplinary measure in the event of an irregularity or suspected irregularity
+Article 7b Measure(s) in the event of a (suspected) irregularity and other unforeseen circumstances

-- 1. Prior to, during or after an examination, the Board of Examiners may decide that the examination must be taken in a different way or (re)taken at a different time in the event of any irregularity or if there are reasonable grounds for suspecting an irregularity, such as: - large-scale or organised fraud that renders the examination results untrustworthy and if it is not (yet) possible to determine which individual students are involved; - a technical failure during the examination that renders the results untrustworthy. - 2.
-If the examination has already been taken, the Board of Examiners may decide to declare the results of the examination in question invalid for all participants.
-The examination must then be retaken.
-In this case the Board of Examiners will set a new examination date as soon as possible.
+- Prior to, during or after an examination, the Board of Examiners may decide that the examination must be taken in a different way or (re)taken at a different time, and that the way in which the result of an examination is indicated can be changed in the event of any irregularity or other unforeseen circumstances or if there are reasonable grounds for suspecting such an irregularity or unforeseen circumstance, such as: - large-scale or organised fraud that renders the examination results untrustworthy and if it is not (yet) possible to determine which individual students are involved; - a fire alarm that forces cancellation of the examination; - a technical failure during the examination that renders the results untrustworthy; - measures in case of e.g. Covid-19. - If the examination has already been taken, the Board of Examiners may declare the results of the examination invalid for all participants or decide that the results will be expressed a V (= Voldaan pass) or an O (= Onvoldoende fail) instead of a mark (number).
+In the first case, the examination must then be retaken.
+The Board of Examiners decides as soon as possible and after consultation with the examiner on a new examination date and any changes in the form of the examination.